As the sun sets, an angler is wearing thick layers of clothing to keep warm while ice fishing

 Don’t Cheap Out on Basics!

-(photo/Sly with Adobe) Keeping warm and safe with an ice fishing suit
+(photo/Sly with Adobe) Keeping warm in winter with an ice fishing suit

-Lastly, to stay warm when fishing, we highly suggest that your clothing budget goes towards quality boots, base layers and gloves.
+Lastly, to stay warm when fishing, we highly suggest that your ice fishing clothing budget goes towards quality winter boots, base layers and gloves.
 Cheap gloves and boots will wreak havoc on your fishing experience and may land you in trouble.

 Hypothermia is not a joke!
 You may not notice the symptoms until it’s too late.
-That is why you need to take every precaution to avoid skin exposure.
+That is why you need to take every precaution to avoid skin exposure and minimize heat loss.
 Read our ice safety post to familiarize yourself with the symptoms of hypothermia and what to do if you fall through a frozen body of water.

 REMEMBER